 If you need a full estate planning review, we always recommend that you speak to a qualified attorney specializing in elder law care.

-In conclusion, we believe a funeral trust is a solid foundation to protect assets and your final expense life insurance from nursing home costs.
+In conclusion, we believe a funeral trust is a solid foundation to protect assets and your final expense life insurance from nursing homes and the Medicaid spend down.
 We at My Family Life Insurance know how important money and protection is.
 We work in your best interest always and have helped many families develop and establish the protection they need to have peace of mind.
 Feel free to contact us or use the form below to request a quote or find out more information.
 We are happy to help you with your specific situation.